magic3007/RISCV-Simulator/README.md

 One sparkle point of this simulator is that it leverages <u>the design idea of data-driving</u>.
 In other words, by editing the table [src/action_table.csv](./src/action_table.csv) with portability, you could add, delete and modify the behavior or even the delay in each pipeline stage of any instruction, So you could design your customized instruction!😜

 With little effort, the scope of supported instructions could be expanded with ease.
-To see how currently supported instruction functions, please refer to [src/action_table.csv](./src/action_table.csv).
+To see how currently supported instructions function, please refer to [src/action_table.csv](./src/action_table.csv).

 After you have configured your customized instruction, you have to generate code as following, and then recompile your code as illustrated in [this previous section](#compilation).